paksin/email-design-project/README.md

 ## Description

 This is a demo of Muji's monthly email newsletters.
 This personal project is done solely with HTML and styled with internal and in-line CSS codes for best viewing experience in email.
 Also, the email is designed with user experience in mind, hence it is highly responsive and optimized for mobile viewing.
+Features for this email includes hover effects on images and buttons, clickable links, buttons, and images.

 ## Installation